chermehdi/chermehdi-blog/content/posts/dd-chronicles/kv/kv-accepting-requests.md

 ## Introduction

 In the previous [post](https://chermehdi.com/posts/dd-chronicles/kv/kv-architecture-protocol), We designed a communication protocol to be used between the client and the key-value store server.
-In this post, we will start accepting requets, and test if our protocol works as expected.
+In this post, we will start accepting requests, and test if our protocol works as expected.

 ## Accepting requests